Covid 19 coronavirus: NZ case clusters double, seven more investigated

 • Marlborough Alzheimers, Marlborough: 6 cases

-• Willbond, Hutt City: 4 cases
+• Hutt City cluster 1: 4 cases

 • Colorado ski-boat builder, Auckland: 4 cases